 You can easily find which gear most famous guitarists have played by searching online, or even by consulting our guitar experts at one of our PMT stores or by phone.
-In fact, many brands recognize the appeal of popular artists and now the market has a wealth of different Signature Electric Guitars, custom made to appeal to fans of guitarists such as Jimi Hendrix, Kurt Cobain, Johnny Marr, Joe Satriani and many others.
+In fact, many brands recognize the appeal of popular artists and now the market has a wealth of different Signature Electric Guitars, custom made to appeal to fans of guitarists such as Jimi Hendrix, Kurt Cobain, Albert Hammond Jr., Joe Satriani and many others.

 2) Pick A Guitar That Suits Your Musical Tastes

 If you don't have a favourite guitar hero, then the next best thing is to consider what kind of music you (or the person you're buying a guitar for) like the most.
 Please note that this is just a very general rule of thumb, to help a beginner to choose a guitar.